MicheleDelliVeneri/ALMASim/README.md

 where the first parameter <b>models</b> is the name of the directory in which to store the <b>sky models</b> cubes, the second <b>sims</b> is the name of the directory in which to store the simulations, the third <b>params.csv</b> is the name of the .csv file which holds the sources parameters and the fourth <b>n</b> is the number of cubes to generate
 8 Generate the ALMA simulations, and configuration_file is teh path of one of the .cfg files stored in the antenna_config folder.
 For example this creates 10,000 sky model cubes in the models folder using the 9.3.1 configuration file.

-<pre><code>sbatch create_models.sh models sims params.csv 10000 antenna_config/alma.cycle9.3.1.cfg
+<pre><code>sbatch create_models.sh models sims params.csv 10000 antenna_config/alma.cycle9.3.1.cfg</code></pre>

 7 Generate the dirty cubes:
 In order to generate the simulations, we are going to run the <b>run_simulations.sh</b> script in parallel with sbatch.
-To do so first modify the --aray field with the number of parallel tasks you want to use and modify NUMLINES so that NUMLINES * array equals the number of .fits file in the models folder, and then run it with the following command:
+To do so first modify the --array field with the number of parallel tasks you want to use and modify NUMLINES so that NUMLINES * array equals the number of .fits file in the models folder, and then run it with the following command:

 <pre><code>sbatch run_simulations.sh
  </code></pre>

-8 Generate tclean cleaned cubes:
+8 Generate tclean cleaned cubes: also modify the --array field to be consistent with previous value
 <pre><code>sbatch run_tclean.sh
  </code></pre>

 The script assumes that your conda environment is called conda6.5, otherwise, modify its name in the script at line 9.

-9 Now that the simulations are concluded, we need to update the parameters in the <b>params.csv</b> file with the fluxes and continuum values.
+9 Update the parameters in the <b>params.csv</b> file with the fluxes and continuum values:
 To do so, run the following command:
 <pre><code>python generate_gaussian_parameters.py models sims params.csv 0.</code></pre>

 or if you want to run it via slurm: